plexus/hexp/README.md

 # Hexp

 **Hexp** (pronounced [ˈɦækspi:]) is a DOM API for Ruby.
 It lets you treat HTML in your applications as objects, instead of strings.
 It is a standalone, framework independent library.
-You can use it to build full web pages, or to clean up your helpers and presenters.
+You can use it to build full web pages, or just to clean up your helpers and presenters.

 ## Fundamentals